 Lord, when will I get past this storm in my life?

 Why is it important to remember that God predated time?
-Because it reminds us that, while we are inferior to time, God is greater than time, and the fact that God is greater than time means that He is the only one who can see time in its totality.
-He can see the past without limitation, and He can the see the future with clarity.
+Because it reminds us that, while we are inferior to time, God is greater than time.
+And the fact that God is greater than time means that He is the only one who can see time in its totality.
+He can see the past without limitation, and He can see the future with clarity.
 As a result, God is the only one who has perfect timing.

+Consider Joseph’s story for a moment.
 Joseph spent thirteen years waiting on God’s will to be fulfilled.
 He endured forsakenness by his brothers, false accusations by his employer’s wife, and forgotten promises by a fellow prisoner.
 The best years of his life were spent between a pit and a prison.
-Yet, at the end of his story, when his brothers were worried about the possibility of revenge, Joseph revealed that he viewed his wait as a part of God’s plan.
+Yet, at the end of his story, when his brothers were worried that he might seek revenge, Joseph revealed that his wait was a part of God’s plan.
 In Genesis 50:19-20 he said, “Do not be afraid.
 Am I in the place of God?
 You intended to harm me, but God intended it for good to accomplish what is now being done, the saving of many lives.”
 In other words, Joseph recognized that everything he endured and the time it took away from his life all became a part of God’s grand plan to save His people.